-No exams, as the course takes a contemporary and innovative approach to teaching.
-The course combines a student-centred approach to teaching (small-group teaching and personalised support), with a diverse and modern range of assessments.
+The course features no exams.
+It combines a contemporary and innovative student-centred approach to teaching (small-group teaching and personalised support) with a diverse and modern range of assessments.

 Module options enable you to navigate your own path through a wide variety of literary styles, periods and genres.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.

 Studying English at BGU provides an exciting and wide-ranging engagement with the power of human creativity and the rich heritage of literary expression.
 You will study great works of literature from Sophocles to Ali Smith, directing your own path of learning through module options such as creative writing and crime fiction, American and World Literature, Restoration drama and trauma narrative, Victorian, Romantic, and contemporary literature.

 Mode of study